 It sounds bad, but we managed to traverse it and get to our destination in tact, and with all of our belongings.
 If you end up taking this route, stay patient, make sure to stay near the bus at all stops, and keep an eye on your belongings.
 Everything will be fine if you just stay calm!

-Now that you know how to get in and out, check out out Laos post for the best places to see!
+Now that you know how to get in and out, check out our Top Places to See in Laos post here!